Samantha Logic

-Samantha Logic (born October 22, 1992) is an American basketball player.
-She also played for the San Antonio Stars of the Women's National Basketball Association (WNBA).
+Samantha Logic (born October 22, 1992) is an American former basketball player.

 She played college basketball at the University of Iowa.
 A 5'9" point guard from Racine, Wisconsin, Logic played for the Hawkeyes from 2011 to 2015, earning All-American honors in her senior season.
-Logic was named a third-team All-American by the Associated Press and a first-team All-American by the United States Basketball Writers Association after averaging 13.4 points, 7.0 rebounds and 8.1 assists per game.
+She was named a third-team All-American by the Associated Press and a first-team All-American by the United States Basketball Writers Association after averaging 13.4 points, 7.0 rebounds and 8.1 assists per game.
 Logic also received the Senior CLASS Award for the 2014–15 season.